rajatmodi62/rajatmodi62.github.io/assets/failure.md

         - clash of egos.
       -> write research statement
         - me: no, deepminds research is different, so u guys see alignment... didnt sit well.
+    result: reject.
-    result: reject. moral: nobody gives a fuck about glom.
+    moral: nobody gives a fuck about glom.
+      - maybe that;s why hinton chose arxiv, and single author..

 [13] cvpr doctoral consortium
   - apparently better people were there.